 Our sun is the source of all life on Earth, and solar energy is useful to us in many different ways.
 The sun creates two main types of energy – light and heat – that we can harness for many activities ranging from photosynthesis in plants to creating electricity with photovoltaic (PV) cells to heating water and food.
 So, what are some uses of solar energy?
 Let’s explore seven common uses and benefits of sunlight in our daily lives.

 1. Solar Electricity

-This is one of the solar energy applications that has gained a lot of momentum in recent years.
+This solar energy application has gained a lot of momentum in recent years.
 As solar panel costs decline and more people become aware of the financial and environmental benefits of solar energy, solar electricity is becoming increasingly accessible.
-While still a very small percentage of the electricity generated in the U.S. (1.9% in 2017), solar electricity is growing rapidly (almost tripling over a three year period and up +40% versus 2016) according to the U.S. Energy Information Administration.
+While it’s still a tiny percentage of the electricity generated in the U.S. (1.9% in 2017), solar electricity is growing rapidly — almost tripling over a three-year period and up over 40% since 2016 — according to the U.S. Energy Information Administration.

-A distributed solar PV system is typically installed on the rooftops of homes or businesses.
+Technicians usually install a distributed solar photovoltaic (PV) system on the rooftops of homes or businesses.
 These solar power systems generate electricity to offset the property owner’s usage and send any excess production to the electric grid.

-A solar battery can connect to your solar power system to enable you to use solar after the sun goes down, power an EV overnight, or provide backup power during emergencies.
-Some homeowners may choose to go completely off the grid with a solar power and battery system or a solar power and generator system.
+A solar battery can connect to your solar power system to let you use solar after the sun goes down, power an electric vehicle (EV) overnight or provide backup power during emergencies.
+Some homeowners may choose to go completely off-grid with a solar power and battery system or a solar power and generator system.

-In some cases, solar PV may be installed on an adjacent structure such as a barn or mounted to the ground, and then connected to the meter using underground cabling.
+In some cases, technicians may install solar PV on a nearby structure, such as a barn, or mount panels to the ground.
+They then connect the system to the meter using underground cabling.